 “You guys really have fun naming these things, don’t you?”

-“One of the many perks of being interplanetary explorers far from the strictures of Earth’s stuffy academia,” Patricia replied with a sly grin.
-She rested one hand on her hip and turned to me, as at ease as if she weren’t knee-deep in swamp muck.
+“One of the many perks of being interplanetary explorers far from the strictures of Earth’s stuffy academia,” Patricia replied smugly.
+She rested one hand on her hip and sludgily turned to me, as relaxed as a normal woman in a city park.
 “Look, I understand where you’re coming from.
 But we knew at least a little of what we were getting into when we came here, and it’s really not much more dangerous than an Earth rainforest.
 Add to that the surprise blessing of our obtaining your and Bruce’s help developing defensive measures against the larger wildlife, and I think we’ll be alright.”
-I felt momentarily disgruntled at her praise of Bruce, but didn’t let it show; it would be the height of stupid pride to deny the big alien’s usefulness.
+I suppressed a spark of irritation over her praise of Bruce; it would be the height of stupid pride to deny the big alien’s usefulness.
 Patricia flashed me a grin that made my insides churn.
 “So if you could tone down the doom-and-gloom a bit, I daresay you might actually enjoy yourself.
 Just a little.”

 Curse her sparkling eyes.
 I snorted and looked down to check my gun.
 “If you didn’t want my particular brand of positivity, you shouldn’t have kidnapped me.”